wso2-attic/module-kafka/component/src/main/resources/installation-scripts/README.txt

 Instructions for usage

-This guide contains instructions to install the Kafka ballerina package into your ballerina installation.
+This guide contains instructions to install the Kafka ballerina module into your ballerina installation.
 This is a one-time task.
-Once done, you can then use this package across all your ballerina projects.
+Once done, you can then use this module across all your ballerina projects.

 In this directory, you can find two scripts of interest to you.
 Please note that when running the following scripts, you will need write permission to ballerina installation location.